Davis P. Rice Memorial Youth Waterfowl Hunt

 Davis P. Rice was the son of Tennessee Wildlife Federation board member and former chair, Tom Rice.
-Davis was an avid outdoorsman and his favorite activity in the world was hunting ducks in northwest Tennessee.
+Davis was an avid outdoorsman and his favorite activity was hunting ducks in northwest Tennessee.
 Davis died tragically in a car accident in 2007, and his family wanted to find a way to honor him through his love of all things outdoors.
 That’s how the event came to be in 2008.
-The Davis P. Rice Memorial Youth Waterfowl Hunt is now considered to be one of the largest youth waterfowl hunt in the U.S.
+The Davis P. Rice Memorial Youth Waterfowl Hunt is now considered to be one of the largest youth waterfowl hunts in the United States.

 Waterfowl Hunting Resources

 Videos for Beginners

 How to Get Kicked Out of a Duck Blind